espressomd/espresso/doc/sphinx/setup.rst

 (int) if non-zero (default), some warnings are printed out.
 Set this to zero if you get annoyed by them.

-(double) viscosity of the fluid for the Stokesian Dynamics simulation.

-(double) hydrodynamic radius of the particles used in Stokesian Dynamics.

-(int[2]) seed of the Stokes Dynamics random number generator.

-(int[2]) offset of the random number generator.
-Together with the seed, the state of the random number generator is well defined.

-(double) precision used for the approximation of the square root of the mobility.
-Sometimes higher accuracy can speedup the simulation.

 Setting global variables in Python
 ----------------------------------